nan01ab/nan01ab.github.io/_posts/2017-10-09-Adaptive Radix Tree.md

 ![art-node](/assets/img/art-node.png)

-ART可以做到 __With 32 bit keys, for example, a radix tree using s = 1 has 32 levels, while a span of 8 results in only 4 levels.__
+ART可以做到 With 32 bit keys, for example, a radix tree using s = 1 has 32 levels, while a span of 8 results in only 4 levels.内部 Node描述：

-内部 Node描述：

 ```
 * Node4: The smallest node type can store up to 4 child pointers and uses an array of length 4 for keys and another array of the same length for pointers.
 The keys and pointers are stored at corresponding positions and the keys are sorted.